WeebDataHoarder/monero-highway/README.md

 ### FreeDNS slave providers

 Via Zone transfers (AXFR) slave servers are supported.
 This can allow to maintain control of keys but have a wide DNS network, or keep the master server hidden.

+Incremental Zone Transfers (IXFR) queries will also be answered, but the reply will always be a full AXFR when a SOA change is detected.

 You can also run your own slave nameservers with your preferred DNS server software and setting the main DNS server as master.